Mark Zuckerberg hammered by shareholders over scandals

 Facebook is being run like a "dictatorship."
 Its disclosures have been "inadequate."
 The scandals it's faced are "not good for the company's bottom line."

-This is just a sampling of statements made by investors during a shareholder meeting Facebook held Thursday, marking the first time cofounder and CEO Mark Zuckerberg took public questions from investors.
+That''s just a sampling of the statements investors made during a shareholder meeting Facebook held Thursday, marking the first time that co-founder and CEO Mark Zuckerberg has taken public questions from investors.

 "If privacy is a human right -- as stated by Microsoft's CEO -- then we contend that Facebook's poor stewardship of user data is tantamount to a human rights violation," said Christine Jantz, chief investment officer at Facebook investor Northstar Asset Management, in a statement during the meeting.

-They were expressing their frustration with the 34 year-old billionaire who has been scrambling to contain a string of scandals touched off by revelations that profile data on as many as 87 million Facebook users was leaked to a Trump campaign-connected political consultancy called Cambridge Analytica has left the social network's reputation in tatters and Zuckerberg trying to fix it.
+Shareholders were expressing their frustration with the 34-year-old billionaire who has been scrambling to contain a string of scandals.
+The wave of unrest was touched off by revelations that profile data on as many as 87 million Facebook users was leaked to a Trump campaign-connected political consultancy called Cambridge Analytica.
+It's left the social network's reputation in tatters and Zuckerberg trying to fix it.

-But, he said, it's time for Facebook to work harder to protect from bad behavior as well.
-He noted that the company is amping up security so much that it will affect its profitability.
-But, he said, "we believe that is the right thing to do for our community."
+But he acknowledged that it's time for Facebook to work harder to protect its users from bad behavior as well.
+He noted that the company is amping up security so much that it will affect profitability.
+So be it, he said: "We believe that is the right thing to do for our community."

-One proposal, for example, asks investors to consider changing the voting structure of Facebook's stock so that one share equals one vote.
-Currently, Zuckerberg and a small group of insiders, have a special class of stock that allows them to control 70 percent of voting power at Facebook, even though they own just 18 percent of shares in the company.
-The end result is that shareholders could potentially second-guess Zuckerberg and his management team more often.
+One proposal, for example, asked investors to consider changing the voting structure of Facebook's stock so that one share equals one vote.
+Currently, Zuckerberg and a small group of insiders have a special class of stock that allows them to control 70 percent of voting power at Facebook, even though they own just 18 percent of shares in the company.
+The result of the vote could be that shareholders are able to second-guess Zuckerberg and his management team more often.

-Other proposals include creating a risk oversight committee, setting a simple majority vote on proposals so they can be approved more easily, and commissioning a report on Facebook's efforts to reduce the gender pay gap.

 Facebook shareholders ultimately voted against it.